samgonzalez27/script-weaver/docs/sprints/sprint-00/planning/tdd.md

-# Test-Driven Determinism (TDD)
+# Deterministic Task Execution — Test Design Document

 ## Purpose

-This document defines **behavioral tests** that prove the system is deterministic.
+This document defines observable behavioral tests that prove determinism.

-These tests validate externally observable behavior.
-They do not describe or constrain internal implementation.
+All tests are black-box and implementation-agnostic.

+Passing these tests is required for correctness.

 ---

-## Determinism Tests

-### Test 1: Same Inputs Produce the Same Task Hash
+## Test 1 — Same Inputs Produce Same Hash

-**Given**
+Given:
-- A task definition
+- Identical task definition
-- A fixed set of input files
+- Identical input file contents

-**When**
-- The task hash is computed multiple times

-**Then**
+- Identical environment variables

+Then:
-- The computed hash value is identical every time
+- The computed Task Hash MUST be identical.

 ---

-### Test 2: Same Task Hash Prevents Re-Execution
+## Test 2 — Same Hash Prevents Re-execution

-**Given**
+Given:
-- A task has been executed once
+- A previously executed task
-- The execution result has been stored in the cache

-**When**
-- The task is invoked again with identical inputs

-**Then**
+- An identical Task Hash

+Then:
-- The task is not executed again
+- The task MUST NOT execute again.
-- Cached results are returned instead
+- Cached results MUST be replayed.

 ---

-### Test 3: Different File Contents Invalidate the Hash

-**Given**
-- A task with defined input files

-**When**
+## Test 3 — Input Content Change Invalidates Hash

+Given:
-- The contents of any input file change
+- A single input file content change

-**Then**
+Then:
-- The task hash changes
+- The Task Hash MUST change.
-- The task is re-executed
+- The task MUST re-execute.

 ---

-### Test 4: Environment Variable Changes Invalidate the Hash
+## Test 4 — Environment Variable Change Invalidates Hash

-**Given**
-- A task that declares environment variables

-**When**
+Given:
-- Any declared environment variable value changes
+- A change to any declared environment variable

-**Then**
+Then:
+- The Task Hash MUST change.
-- The task hash changes
+- The task MUST re-execute.
-- Previously cached results are invalidated

 ---

-### Test 5: Output Normalization Removes Nondeterminism

-**Given**
-- A task that produces nondeterministic output elements, such as timestamps or unordered data

-**When**
+## Test 5 — Undeclared Environment Variables Are Invisible

+Given:
+- An environment variable not listed in `env`

+Then:
-- The task is executed multiple times with identical inputs
+- The task MUST NOT observe it.

-**Then**
-- The normalized outputs are identical across all executions
+- The Task Hash MUST be unaffected.

 ---

-### Test 6: Cache Replay Fidelity

-**Given**
-- A completed task execution stored in the cache

-**When**
-- The task is replayed using the cache

-**Then**
+## Test 6 — Output Normalization Removes Timestamps

+Given:
+- Task output containing timestamps or nondeterministic metadata

+Then:
-- Standard output is identical
+- Normalized cached output MUST be identical across runs.
-- Standard error is identical
-- Exit code is identical
-- Generated artifacts are byte-for-byte identical

 ---

-### Test 7: Failure Determinism

-**Given**
+## Test 7 — Cache Replay Is Bit-for-Bit Identical

+Given:
-- A task that fails during execution
+- Cached execution results

-**When**
-- The same task is invoked again with identical inputs

-**Then**
-- The failure result is returned from the cache
-- The task is not re-executed
+Then:
+- stdout, stderr, exit code, and artifacts MUST match exactly on replay.

 ---

-## Acceptance Criteria

-The system is considered deterministic only if **all tests pass consistently across repeated executions over time**.
+## Test 8 — Artifact Harvesting

+Given:
+- Declared outputs
+- Generated files within those paths

+Then:
+- Only declared outputs are captured.
+- Artifacts are stored and replayed from cache.

+---

+## Test 9 — Glob Expansion Is Strictly Sorted

+Given:
+- Inputs defined using glob patterns

+Then:
+- Expanded file list MUST be strictly sorted.
+- Different filesystem ordering MUST NOT affect hashing or execution.